Schedule of Services for February 2025

 29 July 2023

-RUSSIAN PARISH SCHOOL BEGINS SATURDAY SEPTEMBER 9.
+RUSSIAN PARISH SCHOOL BEGINS SATURDAY SEPTEMBER 7.

-A moleben will be served before the beginning of the new school year in our parish school on Sat.
-9 at 10 am.
-Afterwards there will be classes until 2.30 pm and new students will be assigned to their classes in the
+A moleben will be served before the beginning of the new school year in our parish school on Saturday 7th at 10 am.
+Afterwards there will be classes until 2.30 pm and new students will be assigned to their classes in the church hall.
+Preschool class takes children who are 5 years old, grade one accepts children who are 6 years old.
+For information phone father Vladimir at 416-265-5651.

 Wedding and Feast Loafs